aadroher/advent-of-code/README.md

-# Advent of Code 2019
+# Advent of Code

-Some solutions for Advent of Code 2019 in Haskell
+Some solutions for Advent of Code event in Haskell

 ## Execute

-* Run `stack exec -- advent-of-code-exe` to see "We're inside the application!"
+* Run `stack exec -- advent-of-code-exe`
-* With `stack exec -- advent-of-code-exe --verbose` you will see the same message, with more logging.
+* With `stack exec -- advent-of-code-exe --verbose`

 ## Run tests